 START is a 501(c)3 non-profit grass roots organization founded in 1996 on Longboat Key by retired General Jim Patterson and a few other concerned citizens in response to a devastating ten-month long red tide bloom that ravaged a wide area along the West Coast of Florida.
 START’s name is an out-growth of this trying experience and is derived from the phrase “Solutions To Avoid Red Tide”.
-Ever since then, START has been at the forefront in securing funding to support scientific research and increase public awareness about the importance of preserving our marine environment.
+Ever since then, START has been in the forefront in securing funding to reduce excess nutrients in our coastal waters and increase public awareness about the importance of preserving our marine environment.

-START is operated by a four-person Executive Committee with a combination of years of business experience and unique skills in corporate management, marketing, financial services, water ecology, Master Gardening, bivalve restoration and red tide research.
+START is fortunate to have a Board of Directors with years of business experience and unique skills in corporate management, marketing, financial services, water ecology, Master Gardening, bivalve restoration and red tide research.